-If a provider enrolls or receives a diagnosis of a child with a developmental disability or related condition, it is important for the provider to make sure that they are following child care licensing regulations found in Rule 3 (Child Care for Children with Special Needs: 9503.0065).
+If you enroll or receive a diagnosis of a child with a developmental disability or related condition, it is important for you to make sure you are following child care licensing regulations Rule 3 (Child Care for Children with Special Needs: 9503.0065).
 Requirements from the PSR should be incorporated into existing practices for working with children with special needs, including developing an Individual Child Care Program Plan (ICCPP).
-An ICCPP can be developed based on the information about the child provided in an IEP/CSSP with parents, teachers, and professionals, incorporating PSR strategies.
+An ICCPP can be developed based on the information about the child provided in an Individual Education Plan/Coordinated Service and Support Plan with parents, teachers, and professionals incorporating PSR strategies.
 A separate positive support plan is not required.
 A sample ICCPP form with the PSR information is provided for your reference.

-- For more details about the PSR documentation requirements in a licensing review, see the answer to Question #8 in this Frequently Asked Questions document for Licensed Child Care Providers on the DHS website; - Minnesota Rules 9544.0030 details positive support strategies and person-centered principles.
-In addition, this section explains the requirement stating that PSR strategies must be reviewed every 6 months.
-A sample form for the 6-month review is provided for your reference.
+- For more details about the PSR documentation requirements in a licensing review, see the answer to Question #8 in Frequently Asked Questions for Licensed Child Care Providers on the DHS website; - Minnesota Rules 9544.0030 details positive support strategies and person-centered principles.
+In addition, this section explains the requirement that PSR strategies must be reviewed every six months.
+A sample form for the six-month review is provided for your reference.